Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 - If one of you thinks an idea might work, leave it on the list.

-List the advantages and disadvantages for each idea you have left on the list.
+- List the advantages and disadvantages for each idea you have left on the list.
 Look at the advantages first – try to find something positive about every idea.
-But keep your discussion brief so you don’t get stuck on any one solution.

-Cross off any suggestions that clearly have more disadvantages than advantages.
-Then select the best option or combination of options.
+- Cross off any ideas that clearly have more disadvantages than advantages.

-- Rate the option or options from 1 (not very good) to 10 (very good).
+- Rate the remaining options from 1 (not very good) to 10 (very good).

 5. Try the solution